Chinnasf/Physics/README.md

 # Physics
 This repository contains various codes and documents about pure and applied physics developed during my undergraduate and master studies.
 I will focus on this repository, mainly applying GPU processing to Physics-related insights.
 For instance, here is an example of a simulation of gas inside a box.
-The following image shows the code for 500 particles processed in a CPU.
+The following image shows the code for 500 particles processed with CPU.

 <div align="center">
   <img src="https://github.com/Chinnasf/Physics/blob/master/GPU%20Code/GIFs/collisions_and_dist_500_particles.gif" width="500">